hg-mirrors/pypy_extradoc/blog/draft/remove-gil.rst

 data structures with locks and what do we do with reference counting that needs to be guarded.
 PyPy only has the former problem; the latter doesn't exist, due to a different garbage collector approach.
 Of course the first problem is a mess too, but at least we are already half-way there.
+Compare to Jython or IronPython, PyPy lacks some data structures that are provided by JVM or .NET, which we would need to implement, hence the problem is a little harder than on an existing multithreaded platform.
+However, there is good research and we know how the problem can be solved.

 Best regards,
 Maciej Fijalkowski